Pravar007/Pravar-BlueStamp-Portfolio/index.md

 # **Mini Tank**

+## **Milestone Two**

+My second milestone with the mini tank robot is achieving full movement.
+This means both my servos operate as intended, in both directions and at different speeds.
+My goal for movement was for the robot to be able to move fully by itself, and be

 ## **Milestone One**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/kTaH7wy5VD0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>